Theoretical perspectives on charge dynamics in high-temperature cuprate superconductors: Experimental tests

+The dashed line in \fig{Gamma-delta} indicates the $T=0$ phase boundary of the $d$-wave bond-charge order.
 For infinitesimal and doping-independent $\Gamma$, the instability occurs at $\delta_{c} \approx 0.125$ at $T=0$.
 Increasing $\Gamma$ suppresses the ordered phase, so that only short-range charge fluctuations survive above the dashed lines in \fig{Gamma-delta}.
 As a result, we have only charge fluctuations associated with the $d$-wave bond-charge order for doping above the dashed line in \fig{Gamma-delta}.
-Note that as expected from \fig{qw-map-D-1-pi}(a), the $d$-wave bond-charge instability may occur around $\qp\approx 0.8(\pi,\pi)$, not $Q_{\rm co}=0.25$, for $\Gamma=+0$; this feature is analyzed in Appendix~A. While the choice of the absolute value of $\Gamma$ is rather arbitrary in \eq{Gamma-form}, we choose it to have no charge instabilities even at low doping rate at $T=0$ (solid line in \fig{Gamma-delta}), so that our calculations are performed in the paramagnetic phase in the entire doping region.
+Note that as expected from \fig{qw-map-D-1-pi}(a), the $d$-wave bond-charge instability may occur around $\qp\approx 0.8(\pi,\pi)$, not $Q_{\rm co}=0.25$, for $\Gamma=+0$; this feature is analyzed in the next subsection.
+While the choice of the absolute value of $\Gamma$ is rather arbitrary in \eq{Gamma-form}, we choose it to have no charge instabilities even at low-doping rate at $T=0$ (solid line in \fig{Gamma-delta}), so that our calculations are performed in the paramagnetic phase in the entire doping region.
 The temperature coefficient $\alpha=9$ in \eq{Gamma-T} is chosen after verifying that the qualitative results remain unchanged for $\alpha=3$ and $6$.
 While the precise functional form of $\Gamma(\delta, T)$ is not essential, it must increase with temperature and with decreasing doping to suppress charge instabilities in the low-doping region.

 As shown in \fig{delta-Sq}, the spectral intensity $S(\vq)$ is strongly suppressed with decreasing doping below $\delta \approx 0.10$, consistent with experimental observations \cite{da-silva-neto16}.
 This suppression originates from the rapid increase in $\Gamma$ (\fig{Gamma-delta}).
 If $\Gamma$ were constant, the peak intensity of $S(\vq)$ would continue to grow upon lowering $\delta$.